ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Changed Taunt debuff icon to a slightly more fitting vanilla one.
 - Fixed Taunt keyword token not resolving.
 - General behind-the-scenes cleanup and Visual Studio Intellisense message resolution.

-**1.13.2**

-- Balance pass.
-	- Shrink Ray no longer procs on self damage.
-		- This was unintentional, but can be considered a balance change as some base game items proc on self damage.
-	- Partially reworked Hydroponic Cell's mechanics to be simpler.
-		- While it provided some flavor, the 'nutrients' buff stage gained by taking damage was redundant, and provided a balance lever that was also redundant.
-This has been removed and reduced to the core purpose of requiring you to heal health (i.e. NOT overheal, barrier, etc.) to gain the item's benefit.
-Flavor has been relocated to the pickup text.
-- Improved descriptions of Hydroponic Cell, Engineer: Smart Flak, and Engineer: Decoy Chaff.
-- Clarified Macho Moustache config descriptions.
-- Fixed skills appearing in the loadout menu while disabled.
-- Command Terminal now exposes its list of summonable drones to config.
-- Added extra null safety to Sturdy Mug.
-	- Specifically, affected projectiles should no longer cause further errors if something causes the networked prefab list to desync in multiplayer.